Eigenworld/Eigenworld.github.io/_pages/home.md

 ### Exploration of Deep Learning Technology

 My recent research activity centers around the structural analysis and optimization of Batch Normalization and Transformer by leveraging recent advancements in deep neural networks and graph theory.
-Check out this quick 3 minute <a href="https://www.youtube.com/watch?v=ZYbB9TayxmQ" target="_blank">video</a> for a snapshot into my current work.
+Check out the following video for a snapshot into my current work.
 I hope to have some publications out shortly surrounding these techniques.

 <br/>